I. Introduction

 Meals are not transferable.
 Flex dollars may be used to purchase a guest meal in the residential dining center at the posted door rate or at any retail location where flex dollars are accepted.
 Credit, debit, and Redbird dollars are also accepted for guest meals; cash is accepted for guest meals at select retail locations.

-VI.
+VII.
 Flex Dollars

 Meal plan participants may receive flex dollars depending on the meal plan selected.
 Flex dollars may be spent on food or drink at the retail dining venues, the dining center, and vending machines in the residence halls and Cardinal Court.
 For a complete list of venues, please visit the Places to Eat page.